Hepatitis C

 Common Causes

 • Bloodborne Transmission: Hepatitis C is primarily spread through contact with contaminated blood.
-This can occur through sharing needles, receiving contaminated blood products, or through blood transfusions before screening was available.
+This can occur through sharing needles, receiving contaminated blood products, or through blood transfusions before screening is available.

 • Sexual Contact: The virus can be transmitted through unprotected sexual contact with an infected person, although this is less common.